neomake/neomake/README.md

     autocmd BufWritePost *.py,*.js Neomake

 The make command will be run in an asynchronous job.
-The results will be populated in the window's location list as the job runs.
-Run `:lopen` to see the whole list.
+The results will be populated in the window's quickfix list for `:Neomake!` and the location list for `:Neomake` as the job runs.
+Run `:copen` or `:lopen` to see the whole list.

 ## How to use (advanced)